gitofsajeed/PythonDjango-Hospital-Management/README.md

 <h1>Python-Django/Hospital Management System</h1>
 ​
-<p>This is a Hospital Management System built using the Django web framework in Python.
-It allows hospital staff to manage patients, doctors, appointments, and medical records.</p>
+This is a Hospital Management System built using the Django web framework in Python.
+It allows hospital staff to manage patients, doctors, appointments, and medical records.
 ​
 <h2>Features</h2>